Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 To prevent having to apply _all_ relevant events each time we want to look at the state, we employ [snapshots](https://developer.actyx.com/docs/pond/guides/snapshots).
 A snapshot is the persisted result of computing the state for a given point in time.
 Now, when we look at the state, we don't have to apply all events but only those that happened after the time the snapshot was taken.

-Actyx pond transparently manages snapshot creation, persistence and application for you.
+The Actyx Pond transparently manages snapshot creation, persistence and application for you.
 About every 1000 events, a snapshot is persisted, if the base event is older than one hour.
 Additionally, the Pond retains snapshots from the past to aid with [longer time travel distances](https://developer.actyx.com/docs/pond/guides/time-travel).
-In case an event leads to the state being completely replaced, you can let the Pond know by returning `true` from the fishes' `isReset` function.
-This prevents the Pond from unneccessarily going back further in time to compute the state.
+If an event leads to the state being completely replaced, you can let the Pond know by returning `true` from the fish's `isReset` function.
+This prevents the Pond from unnecessarily going back further in time to compute the state.
 You can find an example in [Semantic Snapshots](https://developer.actyx.com/docs/pond/guides/snapshots).

 So, while the Pond already takes care of a lot of things for you, there still are cases in which you have or want to influence the default behaviour.